UVADS/DS-4002/hot-dog-survey-data/README.md

 # Hot Dog Survey Data

 We collected data from students by having them fill out a survey on through Google Forms.
-The raw data are uploaded in the file Hotdog Survey (Responses).xlsx, and the data dictionary describing the data is in the file data_dictionary_sp26.
+The raw data are uploaded in the file Hotdog Survey (Responses).csv, and the data dictionary describing the data is in the file data-dictionary.xlsx

 * Raw Data:
     * Hotdog Form